Cyclops S’mores Bites

 Strawberry Chocolate Chip Shortbread Cookies

-These cute kitties were created as a special request by someone who grew up playing with Webkinz.
+These cute kitties were created two years ago as a special request by someone who grew up playing with Webkinz.
 Do you remember the Strawberry Cloud Leopard?
 It was a cute pink Webkinz plushie.
 The cookies are made of tender, buttery shortbread dough.
 They get their natural color and flavor from freeze dried strawberries.
 Mini chocolate chips are added to make the adorable leopard spots.
-I originally made this cookie dough into hearts for Valentine’s Day but it’s perfect for the Strawberry Cloud Leopards!
+To watch the Strawberry Cloud Leopard Shortbread Cookies Instagram video, click here.

 Print Recipe